Sher110106/Course/README.md

-# Curriculum Gap Analysis Tool
+# Dual PDF Analysis Tool

-A full-stack web application for mapping a student's completed courses (manual entry or PDF transcript upload) to Plaksha University's curriculum, identifying gaps, and providing actionable recommendations.
-Built with React, Convex, and AI-powered semantic analysis.
+A specialized web application for comprehensive curriculum gap analysis using dual PDF uploads.
+Upload your academic transcript and course of study documents to get AI-powered analysis of how your completed courses map to Plaksha University's curriculum, with detailed gap identification and personalized recommendations.

 ---